June 2023 update:

-If you are dropping your pet off, please click here to download, print and fill in our Drop Off Admission Form to bring with you.
-Patients having anesthetic procedures (dental, spay/neuter, surgery) should have no food after 8PM the night before, water is fine until you leave in the morning, drop off is between 7:30-8:00 AM.
+Patients having anesthetic procedures (dental, spay/neuter, surgery) should have no food after midnight the night before, water is fine until you leave in the morning, drop off is between 7:30-8:00 AM.

 We want to keep clients informed about what we do and why we do it.
 So take your time exploring our Web site and learning about the Amherst Small Animal Hospital!
 Click here to find out what makes us different.
 Take a look at our Resource Library to learn about everything from collecting a urine sample to how to prepare a bland diet when your pet has an upset stomach.
 Browse our Frequently Asked Questions for answers to, well, frequently asked questions about vaccinations, Internet pharmacies and more!

 Did you know that many common household items and foods are TOXIC to pets?
 According to the ASPCA’s Animal Poison Control Center:

 - Human Foods like Xylitol (a no-calorie sweetener used in sugarless chewing gums and many other low/no calorie foods and drinks), grapes, raisins, onions and garlic (yes, garlic!)

 - Veterinary Medications (many are flavored to make them easier to administer, but this can mean a pet might eat a whole bottle and overdose)

 - Household Toxins like cleaning supplies, liquid potpourri, batteries, bleach, etc.

 - Outdoor Toxins like antifreeze, fertilizer and ice melt

 The Veterinary Emergency Clinic is at 4821 Genesee Street, Cheektowaga NY 14225 (716) 839-4043